laplacian-core/project.domain-model/README.md

   >   when the contents of the `model/` `template/` directory are updated
   >   during the generation process.
   >    (Default: 10)
+  > , --local-module-repository [VALUE]
+  >
+  >   The repository path to store locally built modules.
+  >   The modules in this repository have the highest priority.
+  >
+  > , --updates-scripts-only
+  >
+  >   Updates script files only.
+  >   This option is used to generate the generator script itself
+  >   when the project is initially generated.
+  >
 - [./script/git-each-subproject.sh](<./scripts/git-each-subproject.sh>)

   Executes the git sub-command specified by the argument for each subproject.